VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 PlantBiophysics doesn't implement components *per se*, because it is more the job of other packages.
 However, it provides components models.

 !!! tip
     [MultiScaleTreeGraph](https://vezy.github.io/MultiScaleTreeGraph.jl/stable/) implements a way to describe a plant as a tree data-structure.
-PlantBiophysics compose well with MTGs and provides methods for computing processes over such data.
+PlantBiophysics compose well with MTGs and provides methods for computing processes over such objects.

 ### Component models description